PPG tankette

+Intended purpose

 Soviet infantry took huge losses attacking Finnish fortifications in the Winter War.
 To compensate, they sometimes assaulted them in armoured sledges towed by tanks.
 The PPG tankette was an attempt to create an infantry carrier to fulfil this role.
 About a hundred were produced at the Kirov Factory in Leningrad in 1940 and rushed to the front, but did not make it to Finland in time to be used in combat.
 The fate of the remaining PPGs is largely unknown, but there are rumours they were used in auxiliary roles in the USSR.

+Specifications

 The PPG tankette had partial armoured cover of 5 to 8 mm thickness protecting the front and sides, for two infantrymen riding in a prone position.
 It was armed with two 7.62mm DT machine guns with 1,575 rounds.
 The tankette was powered by a PMZ two-stroke, 2-cylinder liquid-cooled petrol engine of 16 hp allowing it to reach a speed of about 18 km/h on roads and 7 km/h offroad, while it weighed 1.73 tonnes.